kostyaVyrodov/education/tools/docker/docker-mastery-coruse/README.md

 > Tip: Combine several related to each other shell commands in a single command inside Dockerfile to prevent creating not useful layers and etc.

 > Tip: Less changeable commands should be in the top inside Dockerfile

+## Persistent Data

+Volumes make special location outside of container inside host file system

+> Tip: Use volumes to persist databases of a mysql or psql server

+Bind mounts link container path to host path.
+Mounts maps a host file or directory to a container file or directory.
+Basically just two locations pointing to the same file(s).
+Bounds are possible to specify only during running a container

+> Tip: Use bind mounts for files that often is changed like index.html for nginx

 ## Networks